JamesSkemp/words/content/post/ghost-in-the-shell-script.md

 +++
-title = "Ghost in the Shell - Script" summary = "Transcript of the movie Ghost in the Shell (1995) based upon a viewing of the English DVD release, using the English subtitles." draft = false comments = true date = "2008-06-01T08:00:00-05:00"
+title = "Ghost in the Shell - Script" description = "Transcript of the movie Ghost in the Shell (1995) based upon a viewing of the English DVD release, using the English subtitles." draft = false comments = true date = "2008-06-01T08:00:00-05:00"